-- Complete an internship, broadly defined

-- Regularly attend brownbag/colloquia

-- Present at a brownbag during your 3rd year

-- Present your research at academic conferences (e.g., SIOP)

-- Refer to the performance evaluation document for other expectations at each stage in the program
+- Complete an internship, broadly defined and approved by your doctoral advisory committee. - Regularly attend brownbag/colloquia. - Present at a brownbag during your 2nd or 3rd year. - Present your research at academic conferences. - Refer to the performance evaluation document (Appendix A) for other expectations at each stage in the program.